pharanbrush/pharan-lazynezumi/README.md

 ### pressure - wobble
 ![](docimg/scripts-pressure-wobble.png)
 ![](docimg/scripts-pressure-wobble.gif)
 Use this script to achieve a loose-ink/melty-crayon/Flash brush look.
+This works well for brushes that only affect the size based on pressure and not the opacity.

  The "size" parameter gives you more flexibility vs the noise provided by most painting software.

 ---